 Advice is driven by emotional responses and don’t forget, people on the whole dislike change and as a result will react negatively to even the merest hint of change!

 “Getting someone else’s perspective is usually a good idea, but don’t take their views or advice as gospel”

 When it comes to moving you are going to need to fulfill lots of different criteria.
-For example location, size, cost, future potential will all need to be taken into account.
+For example, location, size, cost and future potential will all need to be taken into account.
 What’s the point of moving the entire business to a new location that’s barely big enough and won’t cope with any future expansion?
 Likewise, why move to a property in an area with poor schools which means you’ll need to move again in a few year’s time?

 4. Identify the ‘opportunity cost’